Proximity vs. Location

 Your number of potential candidates increases when the property is located closer to centers of employment, and to colleges and universities.
 People want to live close to where they work and/or go to school.
 They also want to live in areas that are either already established as higher value, or are developing in that direction.

-• Property Values – The most obvious way that property values are affected by proximity is in the use of comparable real estate valuations used in an appraisal of a property.
+Proximity works in the other direction as well with regard to prospective tenants.
+Being close to a high-value area increases the value of your property by association, and thus, the rent that you may be likely to charge.
+Higher income areas attract higher-income people, who tend to be more stable tenants in the long run. - Property Values – The most obvious way that property values are affected by proximity is in the use of comparable real estate valuations used in an appraisal of a property.
 A couple other factors were mentioned above.
 The nearness to a higher income area will generally have an upward effect on property values.
 Also, if there is an area undergoing redevelopment or renewal, real estate in and around that area will tend to see a gradual increase in value if the redevelopment process is a success.
 Proximity can even be seen as having an opposite effect from the gravity model described above.
 In the case of proximity to a college or university, some property close to the school may have a lower value than one slightly farther away.
 This is due to the perceived negative of traffic and crime in and around the school.
 The properties slightly farther away benefit from the distance of being outside that traffic/crime bubble, and gain from the higher income employment at the school and higher education level of residents of the area, all of which lend to increased property values.

 How to overcome challenges of proximity